Speaking of Photography - Sabine T. Kriebel

 Speaking of Photography is an ongoing, annual series of public lectures on the history, theory, and practice of photography, organized by the Department of Art History.
 Since 2007-08 we have welcomed photographic scholars from across Canada, the United States, and the United Kingdom.

-The series, now in its eighth year, is made possible by the generosity of an anonymous donor, with additional support from the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art, Ciel Variable magazine and Château Versailles Hotel.
+The series, now in its eleventh year, is made possible by the generosity of an anonymous donor, with additional support from the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art, Ciel Variable magazine and Château Versailles Hotel.